- School of Music Mission

 Initial registration at SIUC is dependent upon acceptance by the University and receipt of all necessary transcripts.
 Students must also apply, audition and be accepted to the School of Music for full admittance as a Music Major.
 After initial acceptance to the University and the School of Music , students meet with the School of Music Academic Advisor to plan coursework for the initial semester.
 The School of Music Academic Advisor office is in the College of Liberal Arts Advisement Office (Faner Hall, room 1229 / 618.453.3388).
 Continuing registration requires both the student’s academic record and bursar’s account must be in good standing.

 There are important dates each semester which determine when you can add and drop classes.
-Fall 2016 dates are available here.
+Registration calendars can be found here.

 IMPORTANT: Students planning to graduate must fill out the required application form before the second Friday of the semester in which you plan to complete degree requirements.
 Ultimately, it is the student’s personal responsibility to ensure that all requirements for graduation have been fulfilled and that all important deadlines have been met.
 You can find graduation information from College of Liberal Arts here and University wide information here.